Skin tension

-Any tension or hardness in your skin should be removed.
+Any tension or tightness in your skin should be removed.

 Healthy skin has amazing elasticity.